code-computerlove/gulp-performance-budget/README.md

 # performance-budget

-A task to produce a json output of the client side assets (file size) used on your website
+A task to produce a json output of the client side assets (file size) used on your website.

 The task will create an object based on the file extension.

 * All images types will be grouped under the key "image"
 * All font types will be grouped under the key "fonts"

 SVG's are determined based on the "font-face" attribute being present.
-If not present it will be grouped under the images key
+If not present it will be grouped under the images key.

 ###Usage